 Is product testing mandatory?

-Yes, for most regulated products testing from accredited labs is required.
+Yes, for most regulated products, testing from an accredited laboratory is required as part of the certification process.

 Can foreign manufacturers apply?

-Yes, usually through a local importer or authorized representative.
+Yes, usually through a local importer or authorized representative registered in the UAE.

 What causes rejection of ESMA applications?

-Common issues include missing documents, incorrect labeling, or invalid test reports.
+Common issues include missing documents, incorrect labeling, expired or mismatched test reports, and selecting the wrong certification route for the product category.

 Conclusion